 The Patent and Trademark Resource Center (PTRC) at Texas A&M University is located in the R.C.
-Barclay Reference and Retailing Resources Center on the first floor of the West Campus Business Library.
+Barclay Reference and Retailing Resources Center on the first floor of the Business Library & Collaboration Commons.
 The PTRC provides access to:

 While PTRC staff do not conduct patent searches, we can provide instruction on the search process to individuals, groups, and classes.
 Appointments are recommended.
 To make an appointment or to learn more, please call 979-845-2111.

 Alternatively, you may contact either of the following directly for assistance:

 email@example.com or 979-862-2155

 The Patent and Trademark Resource Center Program was established in 1871 to make printed patents available to the American public.
 Today, the overwhelming majority of patent and trademark information is available electronically and the mission of making it easier to find is carried on by a network of approximately 85 academic, public, state, and special libraries across the U.S. and in Puerto Rico.
 There are six PTRCs in Texas.
 The Texas A&M University Libraries has participated in the PTRC Program since December 22, 1983.